Frequently Asked Questions

 Preparing for Travel:

 A: Please note that it is the participant’s responsibility to ensure that they have all necessary travel documents, such as medical certifications, entry visa(s), transit visa(s), and a valid passport.
 Vaccination requirements are dependent on government requirements and where you have recently traveled, including transit countries.
-If traveling internationally, WorldStrides or TourHero will notify incoming students of any required vaccinations based on departure from the U.S. directly to your Random Walk’s destination.
+WorldStrides will notify incoming students of any required vaccinations based on departure from the U.S. directly to your Random Walk’s destination.
 We advise all travelers to determine if other vaccination requirements may apply.

 Below is the link to the State Department site.